 So many times when I have traveled, someone will attempt English and say that their English is not very good.
 It makes me laugh as every single time this happens; their English is much better than my attempts at whatever language they are speaking!

 So I offer to help them if they would like, and that shifts it, so they don’t feel as embarrassed about their English-language skills.
 I help them learn, and it’s a wonderful feeling.
 Overcoming a language barrier does take effort for all involved.

 13. Be Patient

 Overcoming a language barrier can be challenging!
-When you don’t speak a language at all and don’t understand it, trying to communicate isn’t easy.
-It’s not easy even when you understand a little of the language.
+Trying to communicate isn’t easy when you don’t speak a language at all or don’t understand it.
+It’s not easy, even when you understand a little of the language.